tetsushijp/AEP-Hands-on-Labs/labs/fsi6/lab_dowloads.md

 Unlinked Profiles
 ----------------------------

-Here's the list of [Unlinked Profiles](https://github.com/adobe/AEP-Hands-on-Labs/blob/master/labs/fsi/unlinked_fsi.md)
+Here's the list of [Unlinked Profiles](https://github.com/adobe/AEP-Hands-on-Labs/blob/master/labs/fsi6/unlinked_fsi.md) used in the API exercises.